RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 If you use it, please enter the pre-write mode first.
 At this time, write the full card data.
 After writing, set it to on.
 At this time, after writing the data, the first time you read the data just written, the next time you read It is the pre-written data.
 All modes support this operation.
 It should be noted that using any block to read and write in this mode may give wrong results.

+*This is very starnge and fuzzed descripotion.
+I don`t understand how it can work, if "using any block to read and write in this mode may give wrong result" ?
+Maybe this mode not work for old card too?*

+Modes description for new UMC (configured as MFC for example):

+Mode 2(3): This mode have persistent buffer.
+All standart command (rdbl, wrbl e.t.c) and all backdoor (gsetblk, ggetblk, gload e.t.c.) commands use this buffer
+Mode 0: This mode have persistent buffer too.
+Standart read command use this buffer.
+Write command use this buffer AND buffer mode 2
+Mode 4: Here no any buffers.
+Read command use buffer mode0 and write command use buffer mode 2.
+This is split mode.
+Mode 1: Crazy mode.
+For new card this mode looks like a bug.
+Reading/writing first two block use buffer mode 2.
+Reading other block use (it`s only my oppinion) invalid region of memory and all data looks like pseudo-random.
+This data is immutable.
+And acl for all blocks is incorrect.
+But data is readable... by keys and acl wich was written in buffer mode 0.
+Write command in this mode use copy of buffer mode 0 and only it.
+It`s not affected any other buffers.
+So if you change keys or/and acl you will must use new keys to read data.

 Example:
 `script run hf_mf_ultimatecard -w 1 -g 00 -t 18 -u 04112233445566 -s 112233445566778899001122334455667788990011223344556677 -p FFFFFFFF -a 8080 -o 11111111 -g 01`
    * -w 1 = wipe the card in Ultralight Mode